Just the same as people wait anxiously for Christmas every year, foodies in Miami wait for Miami Spice.

 Anyway, back to the important details - the food.

 We started off with two appetizers per person.
-I chose the seared beef tataki with oriental dressing and braised mushroom and shiso gyoza, served with a chili ponzu sauce.
-I’m a sucker for gyoza and these were to die for!
+I chose the seared beef tataki with braised mushroom and shiso gyoza, served with a chili ponzu sauce.
+I'm a sucker for gyoza and these were to die for!
 However, at just three tiny gyoza per plate, I was left wanting more.

 To quench our thirst, we chose the Zuma Mai Tai, a combination of rum, shaken with plum sake, fresh pineapple puree and blood orange juice.
 This was a refreshing way to start off our night and keep cool under the summer heat.